Grygle/weather_app/README.md

 # weather_app

-##Simple weather app.
+Simple weather app.

+I'm using openweathermap to receive weather conditions.

-Contains input and button.
+Layout contains input and button.
 User is required to type city name and click the button in order to receive weather information.
 No css styles added.